-Prior to founding The Klapper Institute, Brian served as president of The Tatham Group, a boutique strategy implementation firm.
-Before that, he was a partner in the financial services practice of Mercer Management Consulting (now Oliver Wyman and formerly Strategic Planning Associates).
+Prior to joining Heidrick & Struggles, Brian was the president and founding partner of The Klapper Institute, where he created The Corporate Lab, a precursor to The Performance Engine, with a team from the MIT Media Lab.
+Before starting The Klapper Institute, Brian was a partner in the financial services practice of Mercer Management Consulting (now Oliver Wyman and formerly Strategic Planning Associates).

-Brian is a recognized thought leader, speaker and writer.
-His book, The Q-Loop: The Art and Science of Lasting Corporate Change, was nominated for the 2013 Financial Times and Goldman Sachs Business Book of the Year Award.
-He co-authored a chapter in Redesigning Healthcare Delivery, “Applying Performance Engineering to Medical Care,” which has become an industry standard.
+Brian is a recognized thought leader, speaker, and writer.
+His book, The Q-Loop: The Art and Science of Lasting Corporate Change, was shortlisted for the 2013 Financial Times and Goldman Sachs Business Book of the Year Award.
+Brian has had two of his articles published in The Harvard Business Review.

-Brian has been profiled in several publications, including The Wall Street Journal, Barron’s, Forbes, Business Week, Investors Business Daily, The Toronto Sun Times, CEO Magazine, and The New York Times.
-Brian has also contributed thought leadership to Chief Learning Officer Magazine and The Harvard Business Review.
+Brian has been profiled in several publications including: The Wall Street Journal, Barron’s, Forbes, Business Week, Investors Business Daily, The Toronto Sun Times, CEO Magazine, and The New York Times.